Want to speak to an expert on young people’s reproductive and sexual health and rights? Contact email@example.com

 DON’T stigmatize the sex lives of people living with HIV.
 Sex is a normal and natural part of human life, and each of us holds responsibility for taking care of our own health.
 Young people living with HIV shouldn’t be treated as dangerous or irresponsible for having active sex lives.

 DON’T assume HIV is a tragedy in someone’s life.
 It is a part of a person’s life, and each individual feels differently about it.
-Sob stories/”tragedy porn” do not reflect the view all people living with HIV take of their experiences.
+Sob stories/”tragedy porn” do not reflect the view all people living with HIV.

 DO acknowledge young people living with HIV as experts on their own lives.
 Many HIV activists share their stories because they want to effect change.
 Value their vision and goals as much as their intimate personal details.